West Lombok Regency: Land use

 37,484 ha, or 45.16% of the total area of West Lombok Regency, are protected forest.
 Residential land use is 4,572 ha, or 5.30% of total area.

 Productive irrigated and unirrigated, rain-fed agricultural land is 13,209 ha, or 15.31% of the regency's area.

 Park and open grazing area is 12,957 ha, or 15.02%, with plantation and orchard areas covering 8,804 ha or 10.21% of the area.

 Remaining land is used for livestock and fisheries.
 Exploration for gold, silver and copper is becoming increasingly important in the southwest part of the regency, especially in Sekotong subdistrict.
 It is providing good incomes as well as occupational training to local inhabitants who work for the mining companies.

 Population

 Decennial census results

 The 2020 census resulted in a total of 721,481 inhabitants, up from 599,609 at the 2010 census.

 Ethnicity

 The Sasak people are the indigenous people of Lombok and form the majority of West Lombok's residents.
 West Lombok is also home to people of Balinese, Chinese, Tionghoa-peranakan people of mixed Indonesian and Chinese descent and small number of Arab Indonesian people, mainly of Yemeni descent who settled in the early port city of Ampenan.

 Religion

 Islam is the religion of the majority population of West Lombok.
-Other religions practised in West Lombok are Christianity, Catholicism, Hinduism, Buddhism, and Confucianism.
+Other religion practised in West Lombok are Hinduism, Catholicism, Christianity, Buddhism, and Confucianism.